njuguoyang/magnetic_modeling_codes/code/readme.md

 for more information:
 > https://ui.adsabs.harvard.edu/abs/2006SoPh..233..215W

-The procedures under the directory "./twist" are written by Yang Guo It is used to compute the twist of two field lines.
+The procedures under the directory "./twist" are written by Yang Guo.
+It is used to compute the twist of two field lines.
 Please refer to the following papers for more information:
 > https://ui.adsabs.harvard.edu/abs/2010ApJ...725L..38G